bruncanepa/e2ee-kit/README.md

 - Create AES-256 keys and encrypt them with your PGP private key.
 - Encrypt and decrypt any string using AES-256.
 - Share and receive data encrypted with other's PGP public key and signed with your PGP private key.
+- File encryption, using a 32-bytes key with AES-256 to encrypt every file chunk and using PGP public key to encrypt the key.

 #### Next

-- File encryption, using a 32-bytes key with AES-256 to encrypt every file chunk and using PGP public key to encrypt the key.
-- Share encrypted file, encrypting the 32-bytes key with receiver PGP public key.
+- Share encrypted file, encrypting the 32-bytes key with receiver PGP public key and signed with sender PGP private key.

 ### Main flows